GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/search-replace-and-store-again/en.md

 ## Adding missing links

-This GraphQL query adds all missing links in the post's HTML content:
+This GraphQL query does a regex search and replace to add missing links in the post's HTML content:

 ```graphql
 query GetPostData($postId: ID!) {